Level3-REST/site/doc/patterns/chooser.md

 ![](chooser/relations.svg){: .center-image}

 The Choice's state is changed on the action, as is the state of the Chooser overall.
-For a `radio` chooser, selecting a choice will "uncheck" a previously-selected choice.
+For a `radio` chooser, selecting a choice deselects a previously-selected choice.
 For a  `checks` chooser, the overall chooser's state may change, depending on the business rules the chooser is representing.
 For this reason, the `Location` response header from choice actions points to the Chooser resource so that the client can fetch the overall chooser state again.

 ![](chooser/interactions.svg){: .center-image}